 Battles, Chapels & Royals

-Dunstaffnage Castle is a 15-minute drive from us.
-Why not visit when you stay at Barcaldine Castle!
+Dunstaffnage Castle is a 15-minute drive from Barcaldine Castle, perfect for visiting when you come and stay.

 Strolls, Cycles & Horse Rides

-Ideal for short walks, cycling and horse-riding, Fearnoch Forest is less than a 20 minutes’ drive from us, so why not visit here when you stay at Barcaldine Castle!
+Ideal for short walks, cycling and horse-riding, Fearnoch Forest is less than a 20-minute drive from us, so why not visit here when you stay at Barcaldine Castle?

 You can take a wander around the scenic woodland and its fantastic network of peaceful forest roads?